-It was Gustave Strauven – mentored by Horta and assistant to the creation of Hôtel van Eetvelde – who took over the Art Nouveau baton from the modernist pioneer.
-His splashy Maison Saint-Cyr on Ambiorix Square reveals an unequaled commitment to wrought iron embellishments and an overall flamboyant aesthetic.
+It was Gustave Strauven – mentored by Horta and assistant to the creation of Hôtel van Eetvelde – who took over the Art Nouveau baton from the Modernist pioneer.
+His splashy Maison Saint-Cyr on Ambiorix Square reveals an unequalled commitment to wrought iron embellishments and an overall flamboyant aesthetic.

 A steamboat-shaped building rising up beside Ixelles’ most famous square and looking out over its pond, the Flagey is a fine example of Art Deco craftsmanship.
 Besides designing its monumental look, Joseph Diongre created studios with world-class acoustics for the former national radio and television institute.

-This mastodon on the Koekelberg hill is the largest Art Deco building in the world and one of the largest basilicas.
-For decades, it seemed as if the ambitious masterpiece would never be completed, with construction detained by two world wars and a persistent lack of funds.
-Now Albert Van Huffel’s Art Deco place of worship dominates the west part of the Brussels skyline with its green copper dome.
+This huge edifice on the Koekelberg hill is the largest Art Deco building in the world and one of the largest basilicas.
+For decades, it seemed as if the ambitious masterpiece would never be completed, with construction detained by two World Wars and a persistent lack of funds.
+Now Albert Van Huffel’s Art Deco place of worship dominates Brussels’ western skyline with its green copper dome.

-The L’Archiduc bar has known many lives as it nears its 80th birthday.
-From a discrete rendez-vous place for businessmen and their secretaries to jazz temples frequented by the likes of Miles Davis, it’s easy to see why the Art Deco establishment continues to exercise such a gravitational pull.
-A buzzer and cast-iron door will let you enter an atmospheric setting complete with original wooden benches, rosewood bar, and art gallery, all elegantly combined by F. Van Ruykensvelde.
+The L’Archiduc bar has known many lives.
+From a discreet rendez-vous place for businessmen and their lovers, to jazz temples frequented by the likes of Miles Davis, it’s easy to see why the Art Deco establishment continues to exercise such a gravitational pull.
+A buzzer and cast-iron door will let you enter an atmospheric setting complete with original wooden benches, rosewood bar and art gallery, all elegantly combined by F Van Ruyskensvelde.

-Rebuilt after a fire in the Neoclassical style that Austrian rule dictated at the time, Brussels’ spacious Royal Square exudes grandeur to the fullest.
-The symmetrical building blocks that surround it and its central Godfrey of Bouillion statue include the Magritte Museum in the splendidly renovated Altenloh Hotel, the Saint Jacques-sur-Coudenberg Church, and the Royal Museums of Fine Arts.
+Rebuilt after being gutted by fire, Brussels’ spacious Royal Square exudes Neoclassical grandeur to the fullest.
+The symmetrical building blocks that surround it and its central Godfrey of Bouillon statue include the Magritte Museum in the splendidly renovated Altenloh Hotel, the Saint Jacques-sur-Coudenberg Church, and the Royal Museums of Fine Arts.